-Since we first moved to LA I have had a list of things to do and places to visit.
-San Juan Capistrano has been on that list now for years.
+Looking for a great day trip in Southern California?
+There are so many things to do in San Juan Capistrano, that it makes the perfect day trip from most anywhere in the southland.
 A few weeks ago we finally had the opportunity to head down to see what it’s all about.
 Read on to see what we thought about this famed Southern California day trip destination.

 Not wanting to sit in traffic all day, we decided to head down on the train.
 As the sole driver in our household I have to tell you it was amazing!
 We drove down to Union Station where we parked the car ($16 for the day) and headed inside to find our train.
 Amtrak offers service several times a day between Union Station and San Juan Capistrano.
 It’s a quick 1 hour 10 minute ride.
 There are outlets to charge phones, footrests and time to relax!
 Kids will love riding on the top level, checking out the scenes along the way.